Skip to main content

 4. The Grasshopper model generates output data, which is sent back by the worker.

-5. In VIKTOR app.py, the output data is converted into a 3dm geometry file, which will be sent back to the VIKTOR UI.
+5. In VIKTOR app.py, the output data is converted into a 3dm geometry file, which will be visualized in the VIKTOR UI.

 Now let's setup everything to get this running!
 We will go through the diagram from right to left.